Showcasing some of my wood turnings

 Garry Oak, I am always surprised by the different grains and texture in Garry Oak

-I enjoy turning all sorts of wood, each piece of wood has its characteristics and personality; I let those influence what I make from it and the final creation that comes off the lathe.
+I enjoy turning all sorts of wood, each piece of wood has its own characteristics and personality; I let those influence what I make from it and the final creation that comes off the lathe.
 Sometimes I am lucky and create a beautiful item, other times I create a beautiful piece of firewood for a friends fireplace.
 The shavings or chips that come from my turning are typically given to a gardener for composting or to a chicken farmer to keep the chickens dry and warm then composted, so nothing goes to waste.

 I typically work with locally sourced wood that I get from people who have had a tree fall in a storm or one that has had to come down due to disease.
 Once people know that I can turn a fallen tree into art they typically let me know of a tree they or a friend/neighbour has had come down and I and sometimes a friend go over and pick it up.